-The Company generates revenue from a broad range of product sales including intelligent wireless hardware products for the worldwide mobile communications and industrial IoT markets.
-The Company's products principally include intelligent mobile hotspots, wireless routers for IoT applications, USB modems, integrated telematics and mobile tracking hardware devices, which are supported by applications software and cloud services designed to enable customers to easily analyze data insights and configure and manage their hardware.
+The Company's products and services primarily include intelligent mobile hotspots, wireless routers for IoT applications, USB modems, integrated telematics and mobile tracking hardware devices, which are supported by applications software and cloud services designed to enable customers to easily analyze data insights and configure and manage their hardware.

-The Company classifies its revenues from the sale of its products and services into two distinct groupings, specifically IoT & Mobile Solutions and Enterprise SaaS Solutions.
+The Company classifies its revenues from the sale of its products and services into two distinct groupings, IoT & Mobile Solutions and Enterprise SaaS Solutions.
 Both IoT & Mobile Solutions and Enterprise SaaS Solutions revenues include any hardware and software required for the respective solution.

-Net revenues by product grouping for the years ended December 31, 2021, 2020 and 2019 were as follows (in thousands):
+Net revenues by grouping for the years ended December 31, 2022, 2021 and 2020 were as follows (in thousands):

 Year Ended December 31,

-2021 2020 2019
+2022 2021 2020

-IoT & Mobile Solutions \$ 217,984 \$ 261,169 \$ 160,873
+IoT & Mobile Solutions \$ 218,401 \$ 217,984 \$ 261,169

-Enterprise SaaS Solutions 44,415 52,663 58,623
+Enterprise SaaS Solutions 26,922 44,415 52,663

-Total \$ 262,399 \$ 313,832 \$ 219,496
+Total \$ 245,323 \$ 262,399 \$ 313,832